FinnLidbetter/AvoidingAdditiveSquares/MacCompileMaplesat.md

 # Compiling maplesat on MacOS

+To compile maplesat, mapleCOMSPS_LRB, and mapleCOMSPS_CHB found at https://sites.google.com/a/gsd.uwaterloo.ca/maplesat/maplesat on a machine running Mac OS a number of changes need to be made.
 The changes to fix issues with minisat are given in the following 3 git commit records.
 Each gives a few lines that need to be changed to allow compilation on Mac:

 https://github.com/u-u-h/minisat/commit/e768238f8ecbbeb88342ec0332682ca8413a88f9
 https://github.com/niklasso/minisat/commit/9bd874980a7e5d65cecaba4edeb7127a41050ed1.patch?full_index=1